akauppi/MissingManualSolidWorks4Makers/Wishes to Solidworks.md

 - be simple for the project owner (no need to do administrative dances)

+## Visual diff between revisions

+SolidWorks for Makers contains revision control, in the form of 3DExperience.
+However, this **feature is incomplete unless there's an easy way to see .. what changed** (between any two designs or revisions).

+Git provides this with `git diff`.

+Such changes can be presented also for graphical designs.

+Q: Does Solidworks Proper have this feature?
+If yes, is it available for makers as well?
+If not, ...really??
+Wouldn't it be like, useful? :]

 ## Am I guest??

 With the Solidworks Makers license, which learning material am I entitled to?